 The interest rates used in actuarial formulae to determine the present value of future benefits and contributions caused by an insurance contract are called technical interest rates.
 The technical interest rates have to be approved by the regulator.
 In certain countries, the insurance liabilities are based on the technical interest rates.

-The carrying amount of insurance liabilities is set out in.
+The carrying amount of insurance liabilities is set out in note 22.

 Impairment of goodwill

 Goodwill is tested for impairment annually (in autumn), or more frequently if events or changes in circumstances indicate that goodwill might be impaired.
 The recoverable amounts of the business relating to the cash generating unit each goodwill is assigned to have been determined based on value-in-use calculations.
-These calculations require the use of estimates which are set out in.
+These calculations require the use of estimates which are set out in note 17.

-The carrying amount of goodwill is set out in.
+The carrying amount of goodwill is set out in note 17.